roytam1/palemoon27/testing/mozbase/docs/mozrunner.rst

 Using a device runner
 ---------------------

-The previous examples used a GeckoRuntimeRunner.
+The previous examples used a GoannaRuntimeRunner.
 If you want to control a gecko process on a remote device, you need to use a DeviceRunner.
 The api is nearly identical except you don't pass in a binary, instead you create a device object.
 For example, for B2G (Firefox OS) emulators you might do: